frawau/aioyeelight/README.md

 Other things worth noting:

 - Discovery is done using [aiozeroconf](https://github.com/frawau/aiozeroconf)

 - Yeelights allows only about 1 command per second per connection.
-To counter that, one can start more than one connection to a bulb.
+To counter that,one can start more than one connection to a bulb.
 There is a limit of 4 connections per bulb, but given that there can only be 144 command per minute per bulb, only 2 connections can be handled without starting to overload the bulb.
 Use .set_connection(x) before activate to set the number of connections

 - aioyeelight ensure that there is at most 1 command per second per connection.
 To do so it keeps a buffer of messages and pace the sending (using round-robin if there is more then one connection).
 The buffer can thus become quite big.
-To control this, one can specify a maximum buffer length and what to do with messages that comes when the buffer is full.
-Use set_queue_limit(length,policy) to control. length is the maximum number of commands waiting to be sent policy defines what to do with the extra packets:
-                    drop: just drop them
-                    head: queue them but discard the head of the queue
-                    random: queue the message then discard a random element of the queue
-                    adapt: switch to the so-called "music mode" and dump all the messages.
-                           After 5 secs inactivity, the "music mode" is cancelled

-    - aioyeelight willl ping a bulb with a 'hello' message.
+- aioyeelight will ping a bulb with a 'hello' message.
 This appears to be necessary for the bulb to keep responding.

 - I only have "Color" model, so I could not test with other types of bulbs